 You should stop using any medication that is not necessary for life support.
 This includes any pharmaceutical products that work to suppress symptoms.
-It is best to stop using medications as much as three weeks before and after taking Aya, though as little as a few days is better than nothing.
+It is best to stop using medications as much as six weeks before and three weeks after taking Ayahuasca.
 Most of the medications may be an unnecessary mixture into your Ayahuasca experience, which could reduce its healing potential or alter its effects.

 Important Notes (please read):